Cube (1997 film): Pre-production

 Alfred Hitchcock's Lifeboat, which was shot entirely in a lifeboat with no actor standing at any point, was reportedly an inspiration for the film.

 Director Vincenzo Natali did not have confidence in financing a film.
 He cost-reduced his pitch with a single set reused as many times as possible, with the actors moving around a virtual maze.
 As the most expensive element, a set with a cube and a half was built off the floor, to allow the surroundings to be lit from behind all walls of the cube.
 In 1990, Natali had the idea to make a film "set entirely in hell", but in 1994 while working as a storyboard artist's assistant at Canada's Nelvana animation studio, he completed the first script for Cube.
 The initial draft had a more comedic tone, surreal images, a cannibal, edible moss growing on the walls, and a monster that roamed the Cube.
 Roommate and childhood filmmaking partner Andre Bijelic helped Natali strip the central idea to its essence of people avoiding deadly traps in a maze.
 Scenes outside the cube were deleted, and the identity of the victims changed.
 In some drafts, they were accountants and in others criminals, with the implication that their banishment to the Cube was part of a penal sentence.
 One of the most important dramatic changes was the removal of food and water for a more urgent escape.

-After writing Cube, Natali developed the short film Elevated.
+Before writing Cube, Natali developed the short film Elevated.
 It is set in an elevator to show investors how Cube would hypothetically look and feel.
 Cinematographer Derek Rogers developed strategies for shooting in the tightly confined elevator, which he later reused on a Toronto soundstage for Cube.

 Casting started with Natali's friends, and budget limitations allowed for only one day of script reading prior to shooting.
 As it was filmed relatively quickly with well prepared actors, there are no known outtake clips.